usnistgov/Differential-Privacy-Synthetic-Data-Challenge-assets/README.md

 Tha main contents of the current repository are:
 - data assets from 2018 Synthetic Data Challenge

-- opioid dataset for testing
+- drug-related deaths dataset for testing

 Future contents we plan to add:
 - data assets from 2020 Temporal Map Challenge (NOV 2021)